GJhutchinson/Pregnancy/README.md

 # Pregnancy
-Code store for pregnancy MRI scans
+This repository contains code for processing and analysing data from the MRI of pregnant participants.